 Data generated from sampling activities will undergo two levels of review.
-For these samples, laboratory deliverables equivalent to EPA Level IV will be provided.
-Approximately 90% of the data will be validated to NDEP Stage-2b and approximately 10% of data will be validated to NDEP Stage-4.
-Additional details regarding data validation are provided in the QAPP (AECOM, 2016b).
+The laboratories and AECOM will provide data verification.
+Data validation will be performed by AECOM.
+For purposes of this project, laboratory deliverables equivalent to EPA Level 2 will be required to support the DQOs.
+The data will be validated to NDEP Stage-2A.
+Additional details regarding data validation are provided in the QAPP (AECOM 2017b).